rasheibani/Landmark_Placement/README.md

-# Landmark Placement in Floorplans
+# Landmark Placement Optimization in Floorplans

 This project focuses on the strategic placement of landmarks in floorplans, utilizing both real-world and synthetic data.
 The goal is to develop computational methods for optimal landmark allocation to aid in wayfinding and spatial navigation.